Talesofwing/Practices/10.Programming/002.DesignPatterns/README.md

 	Precompiled into a linear sequence of instructions, execution only requires sequential interpretation of the instructions.

 Bytecode moves the entire front-end compilation process ahead of time, generating an intermediate format that is more suitable for machine execution.

+#### The difference between [Mediator](docs/Mediator.md) and [Facade](docs/Facade.md)

+Both aim to reduce coupling between components, but their core purposes are different:

+- Mediator Pattern

+	Adds logic; components cannot interact directly and must communicate through the Mediator.

+- Facade Pattern

+	Provides a simplified interface without changing the underlying logic; components can still interact directly and are unaware of the Facade’s existence.

 ### References
 - [REFACTORING GURU](https://refactoring.guru/)